mattfelsen/ofxDepthCamera/README.md

 Use the projectGenerator to create a new project.
 As addons, select ofxDepthCamera and the standalone addon for the camera you're interested in using, i.e. ofxKinect, ofxKinectForWindows2, etc. If you plan on streaming data from a remote camera, also add either ofxLibwebsockets or ofxZmq.

-Open your new project, and add the adapter for the camera you're using to your project.
-For example, if you're using a Kinect v1 device, add the header & source files for ofxDepthCameraKinect.
+Open your new project, and enable the adapter for the camera you're using by uncommenting the appropriate `#define` in `ofxDepthCamera.h`.
+For example, if you're using a Kinect v1 device, enable `#define OFX_DEPTH_CAMERA_KINECT`.

+Finally, when you call `setup()` on your camera, you will also need to specify the the camera type.
+For example, if you're using a Kinect v1 device, you will call `device.setup<Kinect>()`.
+See the `example-basic` project, which includes examples & comments for a variety of cameras.

-If you are using a remote camera, also be sure to enable the streaming method you prefer by enabling the proper `#define` at the top of `ofxDepthCameraSender.h` and `ofxDepthCameraReceiver.h`
+If you are using a remote camera, also be sure to enable the streaming method you prefer by enabling the proper `#define` at the top of `ofxDepthCamera/Sender.h` and `ofxDepthCamera/Receiver.h`

 ## Examples

-There is an `example` project which demonstrates switching between live playback, recording, playing recorded data (with folder drag & drop support), and streaming from a remote camera.
+There is an `example-basic` project which demonstrates switching between live playback, recording, playing recorded data (with folder drag & drop support), and streaming from a remote camera.
 To send data from a remote computer with a camera attached, use the `example-sender` project.
-You can switch between ofxLibwebsockets and ofxZmq with a `#define` in `ofxDepthCameraSender.h`
+You can switch between ofxLibwebsockets and ofxZmq with a `#define` in `ofxDepthCamera/Sender.h`